civictechdc/codefordc.github.com/blog/_posts/2014-10-10-converting-from-md-coordinates.md

 ---

 If you're reading this, you've likely come across some geo data that you want to use but the coordinates are given in the [Maryland Coordinate System](http://www.mgs.md.gov/geology/maryland_coordinate_system.html) and you'd like to have them in a more usable format, like simple latitude/longitude.
 Well, you're in luck.
+For our project [mapping gun crimes in DC](https://github.com/cmgiven/dc-handguns), we needed to make this same conversion and tried to come up with a more repeatable way to do it in the future.
+The crime data that DC provides only gives `BLOCKCOORDS` and we needed lat/lng in order to map it.

 ### Maryland Coordinate System